 The VA offers medical services to veterans traveling or residing overseas (depending on location and other factors) via the VA Foreign Medical Program (FMP).
 VA FMP covers health care services, medications, and “durable medical equipment associated with a service-connected condition and/or aggravated condition” for eligible veterans.

-The VA official site indicates VA “may authorize foreign medical services for any condition if you are participating in the VA Vocational Rehabilitation Program.”
+The VA official site indicates VA “may authorize foreign medical services for any condition if you are participating in the VA Veteran Rehabilitation Program.”

 Direct Deposit Of VA Benefit Payments